EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/operations/advanced-networking.md

 * Use cert-manager to automatically create certificates through an ACME provider like LetsEncrypt.

-* If clients may be outside of Kubernetes or multiple Kubernetes clusters are in play, set `KurrentDB.spec.network.loadBalancer.enable` to `true`, making your servers publicly accessible.
+* If clients may be outside of Kubernetes or multiple Kubernetes clusters are in play, set `KurrentDB.spec.network.loadBalancer.enabled` to `true`, making your servers publicly accessible.

 This solution is still highly secure, provided your domain's DNS management is tightly controlled.
 It also supports virtually every server and client topology.
 Server hairpin traffic